 By Kathryn Watson, DCNF

-Key Department of Justice (DOJ) officials may escape being interviewed in DOJ Inspector General Michael Horowitz’s review of the FBI’s investigation of former Secretary of State Hillary Clinton’s use of a home-brew email server to do official government business.
+Department of Justice (DOJ) Office of Inspector General (IG) officials are investigating whether senior executives of DOJ and FBI broke the law or established procedures during the probe of former Secretary of State Hillary Clinton’s use of a home-brew private email server to conduct official diplomatic business.

 Follow Kathryn on Twitter

 Content created by The Daily Caller News Foundation is available without charge to any eligible news publisher that can provide a large audience.
 For licensing opportunities of our original content, please contact [email protected].

 DONATE TO BIZPAC REVIEW